 Dividend is recognised when the Foundation's right to receive the payment is established, which is generally when shareholders approve the dividend.

 Other income

-Included in other income are exchange gain, dividend and corporate social responsibility income.
+Included in other income are exchange gain, dividend, income from disposal of assets and corporate social responsibility income.